Higher education in Manitoba: Community of colleges

-In 1942, the federal Vocational Training Co-ordination Act founded three public colleges in Manitoba: Red River Community College (now Red River College), Assiniboine Community College, and Keewatin Community College (now University College of the North).
+In 1942, the federal Vocational Training Co-ordination Act founded three public colleges in Manitoba: Red River Community College (now Red River College Polytechnic), Assiniboine Community College (now Assiniboine College), and Keewatin Community College (now University College of the North).
 Soon after, the Mennonite Brethren Bible College (later known as Concord College) was established in 1944, followed by the Canadian Mennonite Bible College in 1947.

 In 1967, Manitoba's public policy of a one-university system ended with the establishment of the University of Winnipeg (formerly United College, previously Wesley College) and Brandon University (formerly Brandon College) under the Universities Establishment Act.
 (As colleges, prior to their incorporation as universities, these two institutions had been affiliated with the University of Manitoba.)
 The legislation also established its first intermediary agency, the Universities Grants Commission, to provide general oversight of the province’s universities.

 The remaining colleges still affiliated with the University of Manitoba continued developing under the new concept of a "Community of Colleges."
 Arts and science teaching functions were taken over by the U of M, and the colleges lost control over eligibility requirements to teach and study.
 This solved the classical colleges' financial concerns regarding the provision of more expensive science-oriented curricula and allowed them to concentrate on theological studies and an interdisciplinary collegial environment.
-At the same time, this concept allowed the University to respond to cultural diversity in the province, yet honour long-standing historical relationships with the colleges.
+At the same time, this concept allowed the university to respond to cultural diversity in the province, yet honour long-standing historical relationships with the colleges.

 Special arrangements were made with the Collège Universitaire de Saint-Boniface (now the Université de Saint-Boniface) due to its specific language and cultural mission.
 While answerable directly to the University of Manitoba Senate on academic matters, the Collège retained public funding and some administrative autonomy, including the appointment of faculty.

 In 1989, Menno Simons College was established.
 In 1998, the Manitoba government proclaimed a new charter for the creation of a university-level, degree-granting federation of Mennonite colleges.
 The following year, the Mennonite College Federation (now Canadian Mennonite University) was incorporated through the amalgamation of the existing Canadian Mennonite Bible College, Concord College, and Menno Simons College, offering joint academic programs.

 Booth University College (originally Catherine Booth Bible College, and later William and Catherine Booth College) was founded by the Salvation Army in 1982.

 In November 1996, an Act of the Manitoba Legislature established the Council on Post-Secondary Education (COPSE) to replace the Universities Grants Commission as an arm’s length agency that acted as a semi-autonomous intermediary between post-secondary institutions and the provincial government.
 Beginning operations in April 1997, COPSE purposed to advise government on the financial needs of institutions, distribute annual grants authorized by the legislature to public institutions and private denominational institutions, and coordinate program and policy development.